dansalmo/Project5/configuration.md

         #edit the sudoers file with this command
         $ sudo /usr/sbin/visudo

-        # The user privilege specification should ook like this:
+    * The user privilege specification should look like this:

 	        root    ALL=(ALL:ALL) ALL
 	        grader  ALL=(ALL:ALL) ALL

-        # type :wq to quit and save from the vim editor
+	        Note: Type :wq to quit and save from the vim editor

 1. Copy the RSA key to the grader user folder and set ownership